nikhil-1e9/transformer-search-engine/README.md

 - **Easy to Use**: Simple API for indexing and querying documents.-->

 ## How it works?
-Input text (documents or queries) is converted into dense vector representations using BERT.
+Input text (documents or queries) is converted into dense vector representations (also known as vector embeddings) using a transformer model.
 These vector embeddings are then stored in a vector database for efficient retrieval.
-When a query is entered during search time, its embedding is compared with indexed document embeddings using cosine similarity and the most semantically similar documents are returned as search results.
+When a query is entered during search time, its embedding is compared with indexed document embeddings using cosine similarity metric and the most semantically similar documents are returned as search results.